Azure/meta-azure-service-broker/docs/migration/migrate_to_new_azure_service_broker.md

 >>**WARNING**: `cf purge-service-offering SERVICE` assumes that the service broker responsible for this service offering is no longer available, and all service instances have been deleted.
 The resources of these instances are still on Azure.
 You can manually migrate them.

+### 3. Install Open Service Broker for Azure

+Follow the [doc](https://github.com/Azure/open-service-broker-azure/tree/master/contrib/cf) to install OSBA.

-### 3. Migrate service instances records from meta-azure-service-broker database(the SQL one) to open-service-broker-azure database(the redis one).
+### 4. Migrate service instances records from MASB database(the SQL one) to OSBA database(the redis one).

 1. Download migration scripts: